DanielMFernandes/CCNA_Course_Notes/Course_Notes/Security_Fundamentals.md

 - SMISHING (SMS Phishing) is phishing using SMS text messages

-- WATERING HOLE attacks compromise sites that the TARGET victim frequently visits.
+- WATERING HOLE attacks compromise sites that the target victim frequently visits.
 If a malicious link is placed on a website the TARGET trusts, they might not hesitate to click it
 - TAILGATING attack involves entering restricted, secured areas by simply walking in behind an authorized person as they enter.
-Often the target will hold the door open for the ATTACKER to be polite, assuming the attacker is also authorized to enter.
+Often the target will hold the door open for the attacker to be polite, assuming the attacker is also authorized to enter.

 ---